solo-io/gloo/docs/content/guides/traffic_management/destination_selection/header_matching/_index.md

   * If no value is specified, then the presence of the header in the request with any value will match ([Envoy present_match](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/route/v3/route.proto#envoy-api-field-route-headermatcher-present-match))
   * If present, then field value interpreted based on the value of `regex` field
   * `invertMatch` - inverts the matching logic.
 A request matches if it does **not** match the above criteria.
-Note that Gloo Edge 0.20.9 or later is required to use this setting.
+Note that Gloo Gateway 0.20.9 or later is required to use this setting.

 {{% notice note %}}
 When you use header matchers, you **must also specify a prefix matcher**.
 Note that the path you define in prefix matcher cannot contain any hyphens (`-`).